Itwedo/itw-moov-web/README.md

-# moov-proto
+# moov-web

-Prototype for the brand new moov.mg portal.
+Brand new moov.mg portal.

 This application is using Flask and consuming the Strapi CMS REST API (https://github.com/codeandscale/moov-cms)